 New club, currently recruiting!

 Beta Alpha Psi is the national honorary and service fraternity of financial information professionals.
 Activities include frequent meetings with presentations by members of the accounting and financial services professions.
 Participation is open to accounting and finance majors with a cumulative GPA of at least 3.0 and a major GPA of at least 3.0.
-In addition, students not yet admitted to the School of Business but with a cumulative GPA of at least 3.0 may participate in Beta Alpha Psi activities as a National Pledge.
+In addition, students not yet admitted to the Costello College of Business but with a cumulative GPA of at least 3.0 may participate in Beta Alpha Psi activities as a National Pledge.
 A pledge drive is conducted at the beginning of each semester and active participation in fraternity, professional, service, and social activities is expected.
 Visit the Mason Chapter website more information, or visit the national website here.

 Beta Gamma Sigma is a scholastic business honor society.
 Membership in Beta Gamma Sigma is the highest recognition a business student can receive in an undergraduate or master’s program at a school accredited by AACSB.
 Each year, the top ten percent of juniors, the top ten percent of seniors, and the top twenty percent of master’s students are invited to join the society.
 Membership provides ongoing, tangible benefits throughout one’s career.
 Visit our website for more information.

 Be the Change is a student-run organization focused on connecting business with community service and sustainability.
 The club's activities and goals align with the United Nations Sustainable Development Goals.
-The club originated from the George Mason School of Business program called Impact Fellows, and Be the Change is now expanding to students who are interested in becoming sustainable business leaders!
+The club originated from the George Mason Costello College of Business program called Impact Fellows, and Be the Change is now expanding to students who are interested in becoming sustainable business leaders!
 Be the Change has participated in environmental clean-up efforts around Mason with Student Government.
 They also assist women's shelters through clothing donations and are looking to expand into upcycling and other creative mediums to assist with gender inequality and environmental sustainability!